openmobilityfoundation/curb-data-specification/README.md

 # Curb Data Specification

-## Beta
+## Release Candidate
-> ⚠ **This repository is current a draft of the initial CDS beta, and not an official release.
-It will be changed and updated as development and real-world feedback happens and we head for a 1.0 beta release.
-See our current [timeline](https://github.com/openmobilityfoundation/curb-data-specification/wiki#timeline) and watch the [CDS Releases](https://github.com/openmobilityfoundation/curb-data-specification/releases) page for updates.**
+> ⚠ **This repository is a release candidate for CDS 1.0.
+It has been approved by the [Working Group Steering Committee](https://github.com/openmobilityfoundation/curb-data-specification/wiki).
+You may start to use it in your development and production environments for real world use cases.
+The release is going through the final [OMF approval process](https://github.com/openmobilityfoundation/governance/blob/main/technical/ReleaseGuidelines.md#approval-by-the-open-mobility-foundation), where it may be tweaked or enhanced with more guidance and resourse.
+See the [Release Plan](https://github.com/openmobilityfoundation/curb-data-specification/wiki/Release-1.0.0) page for updates.**

 ## Table of Contents